The Police Officer Said I Passed the Field Sobriety Tests, But I Still Got Arrested

-The offense of DWI (driving while intoxicated) is one of the most annoying offenses that you could be charged for.
-It almost starts on the road.
-Perhaps you were stopped by a police officer on his patrol and asked to take a test.
-This test is usually called the field sobriety tests.
+Perhaps you were stopped by a police officer for DWI and asked to take the field sobriety tests.
 So what if after the test, the police officer tells you that you have passed the test.
 What should you do?
 To answer the question, the first thing which you have to do is to understand the field sobriety tests and the legal implications that are attached to it.

-In the State of Louisiana, the field sobriety tests are normally divided into three parts.
+In Louisiana, the field sobriety tests are normally divided into three parts.
 They include:

 The horizontal gaze is quite easy.
 This test would require a police officer to put a light or a pen towards your eyes.
 Now, he or she would move the light horizontally to check movements with your eye.
 If your eyes are what we like to refer to as lazy eyes, the probability of the police officer getting a bad reading would be a very high percentage.